Payment method:Cash, Paypal, Credit card

 In order to comply with Italian laws, drivers are obliged by law to remain with the vehicle while guests sightsee on foot.
 Drivers are happy to offer basic touristic information while at the vehicle, however you will SELF TOUR on your own when away from the vehicle.

-Information about wines and wine productions can be provided by the wine experts at the wine shops.
+Information about wines and wine production can be provided by the wine experts at the wine shops.

 We wish for all our clients to enjoy our Tuscany wine tours.
 Only guests who are of legal drinking age in Italy can participate in wine tastings.
 Guests who are not of legal drinking age or do not wish to participate in wine tastings can enjoy sightseeing and a leisurely visit to the winery.